How to make a vision board that works using magazine images and words. An easy and effective ten step tutorial.

 What are the things I really, really want to happen above all else?
 Those are definitely going on my vision board.
 A lot of the other things will end up on my board, too, but I want to make sure the biggies get their place.

-2. Create a basic structure on my poster board.
+2. Create a basic structure for my vision board

 This step is optional, but I’ve been doing it for the past several years and really like it.